pyOpenSci/lessons/index.md

 :::::

-## Who this guidebook is for
+## Who are these lessons for

-This living guide is updated tools and best practices evolve in the Python packaging ecosystem.
-We will be adding new content over the next year.
+These lessons help scientists understand best practices and tools used in the Python ecosystem.
+We will be adding new lessons over the next year.

 :::{toctree}
 :hidden: